Paolo-Paz/raid/README.md

 module.exports = config;
 ```
 Simply insert your Bungie API token and run 'npm install' to install the dependencies required for this project from the root directory.
+Please keep in mind that the Github page currently will not actually work as I have not completed the code to allow the JS to run on Github pages yet.
+I currently use Express on my machine to host the program and run it's function.
+I hope to fix this soon.